2025 Military Pay Raise: Four Smart Ways to Put Your Money to Work

 The funds in your TSP account can’t be withdrawn without a tax penalty until you reach age 59 ½, but your 2025 military pay raise can be used as the start of a savings program that is part of a comprehensive financial plan for pursuing all of your unique goals.
 That could include buying a house, funding higher education costs, or saving for a dream vacation.

-By dividing the extra money between the present and the future, you avoid the possibility not only of falling behind in the pursuit of your long-term goals, but also of growing resentful from too much deferred gratification.
+By dividing the extra money between the present and the future, you can avoid the possibility of falling behind in the pursuit of your long-term goals and growing resentful from too much deferred gratification.
 If you’re strategic about how you allocate your funds, you can not only plan for your future but also have some fun along the way.

 Take Immediate Action

-In 2025, military service members will see their third consecutive healthy pay raise.
+In 2025, military service members received their third consecutive above-average pay raise.
 Having a specific plan is a great way to help make the most of this additional income.
-So consider these four ways to effectively allocate your pay raise, and don’t forget to responsibly reward yourself and your family as you continue your financial journey.
+So, consider these four ways to effectively allocate your pay raise, and don’t forget to responsibly reward yourself and your family as you continue your financial journey.

 Military Pay Raise Frequently Asked Questions